Your sense of humor is your cognitive signature

 Humor to build bonds.
 Funny anecdotes, witty observations, lightening the mood.
 The humor of a great host.

-Key references
+Theoretical references

 The humor profile calibrates three dials: permitted irony level, playful vs. serious tone, and use of humorous self-criticism.
 The result: an AI that knows when an ironic comment will land well and when it'll sound like an insult.